danschultzer/idempotency_plug/README.md

 def scope_idempotency_key(conn, key), do: {conn.assigns.current_user.id, key}
 ```

-Otherwise you may have a security vulnerability (or conflict) where any user can access another users cached responses when requests are identical.
+Otherwise, you may have a security vulnerability (or conflict) where any user can access another user's cached responses when requests are identical.

 ## Customize error response

-By default, errors are raised and handled by the `Plug.Exception` protocol, but you can handle the errors setting the `:with` option:
+By default, errors are raised and handled by the `Plug.Exception` protocol, but you can handle the errors by setting the `:with` option:

 ```elixir
 plug IdempotencyPlug,